palash-21/ChatAppWithDjango/Readme.md

 # ChatAppWithDjango
 Real-time ChatApp with Django using django=channels, websockets, redis.

-# Features
+# Features:
--Private chat app
+- Private chat app
--Redis used as a message broker
+- Redis used as a message broker
--Chats stored in database
+- Chats stored in database
--Offline/Online status shown
+- Offline/Online status shown

 #  Register